Judith0suna/judith0suna.github.io/_posts/2020-02-26-example-post.md

 author: "Judith Osuna"
 ---

-{: .box-success}
-Welcome to my personal corner of the internet — not just *where I tell the world about me*, but where I share the things that light up my life, challenge my mind, and keep me moving forward.
+Welcome to my personal corner of the internet, where I share the things that light up my life, challenge my mind, and keep me moving forward.

 ## 🌟 My Favorite Things To Do